Hero Himalaya Melia

 John de Neville, 2nd Lord Neville was born circa 1299.1 He was the son of Sir Hugh de Neville, 1st Lord Neville and Eleanor de Weyland.1 He married, firstly, Margaret de la Ward, daughter of Robert de la Ward, 1st Lord la Ward, before 1345.1 He married, secondly, Alice (?) after June 1345.1 He died on 25 July 1358, without male issue.1 He was buried at Chapel of St. Catherine, Maldon Abbey.2

-In 1332 he had protection on going on a pilgrimmage overseas.2 He succeeded to the title of 2nd Lord Neville, of Essex [E., 1311] before 27 May 1335.1 On 13 July 1335 he had writs for livery, after doing homage.2 His marriage to Margaret de la Ward was annulled on 15 June 1345 on her petition.1,2 He fought in the Crécy campaign, in the Hundred Years War from 1346 to 1347.1
+In 1332 he had protection on going on a pilgrimmage overseas.2 He succeeded as the 2nd Lord Neville, of Essex [E., 1311] before 27 May 1335.1 On 13 July 1335 he had writs for livery, after doing homage.2 His marriage to Margaret de la Ward was annulled on 15 June 1345 on her petition.1,2 He fought in the Crécy campaign, in the Hundred Years War from 1346 to 1347.1

-On his death, his title, Lord Neville, fell into abeyance (or possibly became extinct).
+On his death, his title, Lord Neville, fell into abeyance (or possibly became extinct.)

 Citations